 The United States Constitution guarantees immigrants the right to pursue redress in the American judicial system:

 - The First Amendment guarantees that Congress “shall make no law” prohibiting the rights “of the people” to petition the government for a redress of grievances; and,

 - The Seventh Amendment guarantees the “right of trial by jury,” without reference to immigration status.

 The Supreme Court of the United States has long held that lawfully admitted resident aliens have the same right to sue for personal injury as U.S. citizens, because they have the same rights as U.S. citizens under the Equal Protection clause of the U.S. Constitution.

-If you or your loved one has been injured, call us at 866-388-1307 for a free consultation.
+If you or your loved one has been injured, please call us for a free consultation.
+Inquiries are confidential and risk-free.
 Immigration status should not prevent you from pursuing just compensation for your injuries.